Apportionment of Patent Damages: What You Need to Know and Do in 2020

 Armando Chavez serves as an economic damages expert and financial analyst with over 17 years of experience in the assessment …

-Dr. Eric Forister is an expert economist with testifying experience on market definition, market power, and damages.
+Dr. Eric Forister is an expert economist with testifying experience on market definition, market power, sampling, and damages.
 His expertise includes applying advanced statistical techniques to datasets, synthesizing information from documents, and designing and evaluating surveys.
 He focuses on relevant questions to tackle complex issues with an efficient and effective style of communication.
-Dr. Forister also has extensive experience consulting on issues including royalty rates, irreparable harm, sampling, survey design, common impact, and materiality.
+Dr. Forister also has extensive experience consulting on issues including royalty rates, lost profits, sampling, survey design, overcharges, common impact, and materiality.
 He is a Senior Economist at Econ One and can be reached for more information upon request.
 Learn more at www.econone.com/staff-member/eric-forister

-Dr. Eric Forister is an expert economist with testifying experience on market definition, market power, and damages.
-His expertise includes …
+Dr. Eric Forister is an expert economist with testifying experience on market definition, market power, sampling, and damages.
+His expertise …

 Print and review course materials